nmcginty/TranposeArguments/README.md

 ## Versioning

 ## Supported
-`char foo(long size, (int x, int y))`: an instance like this would not be supported unless you are trying to transpose arguemnts; x & y
+`char foo(long size, (int x, int y))`: an instance like this would not be supported unless you are trying to transpose arguments; x & y

 ## License